-In the Central Region, the 2021 Cook Inlet Area sablefish fishery opened at noon July 15 with a GHL of 34.9 mt and closed by regulation on December 31; 3 vessels made 14 landings for a harvest of 5.5 mt of sablefish, an increase from 2020 when there was no effort or harvest.
-The 2021 PWS sablefish fishery opened April 15 with a GHL of 94.3 mt.
-For the second season in a row, some of the fleet requested, and were granted, an extension of the season to December 31 because of COVID-19 complications (from the regulatory closure of August 31).
-PWS sablefish harvest totaled 63.5 mt, an increase of 47% from 2020; harvest has been steadily increasing since the 7.7 mt historical low in 2015, although still not achieving the GHL.
-There has been an increase in the use of pot gear in the fishery in recent years in response to excessive orca whale depredation on sablefish in PWS, however, longline gear still dominated in 2021 harvesting 60%, with 40% harvested with pot gear (Contact Jan Rumble).
+In the Central Region, the 2023 CIA sablefish fishery opened at noon July 15 with a GHL of 53.6 mt and closed by regulation on December 31; 2 vessels made 2 landings for a harvest of 0.18 mt of sablefish, an 89% decrease from the harvest in 2023.
+The 2023 PWSA sablefish fishery opened April 15 with a GHL of 121.9 mt and closed on August 31.
+PWSA sablefish harvest totaled 62.3 mt, a decrease of 30% from 2022.
+There has been an increase in the use of pot gear in the fishery in recent years in response to excessive orca whale depredation on sablefish in PWSA.
+For 2023, 47% of the sablefish was harvested with longline gear and 53% with pot gear.

 Within the Westward Region, only the Aleutian Islands have sufficient habitat to support mature sablefish populations of enough magnitude to permit commercial fishing.
 All other sections within the region are closed by regulation to avoid the potential for localized depletion from the small amounts of habitat within the jurisdiction of the state.
 Bycatch from the areas closed to directed fishing is limited to 1%.
-The 2021 Aleutian Island fishery opened concurrent with the IFQ season, on March 6 with pot, longline, jig and hand troll gear allowed.
-The GHL was set at 405.6 mt for the state-waters fishery.
-The harvest from the 2021 Aleutian Islands sablefish fishery was 55.1 mt.
-The season remained open until the December 7 closure date (Contact Asia Beder).
+The 2023 Aleutian Island fishery opened concurrent with the IFQ season, on March 10 with pot, longline, jig and hand troll gear allowed.
+The GHL was set at 865.0 mt for the state-waters fishery.
+The harvest from the 2023 Aleutian Islands sablefish fishery was 869.2 mt.
+The season closed on October 1 (Contact Asia Beder).

-The most recent sablefish sport harvest estimates from the SWHS are for 2020.
-The estimated harvest was 6,414 fish in Southeast Alaska and 3,824 fish in Southcentral Alaska.
+The most recent sablefish sport harvest estimates from the SWHS are for 2022.
+The estimated harvest was 23,992 fish in Southeast Alaska and 5,452 fish in Southcentral Alaska.
 SWHS estimates are suspected to be biased due to misidentification and misreporting.
 Sablefish are not commonly taken by anglers in most areas of the state, and relatively high catches were reported from some areas where sablefish are rarely or never observed by creel survey crews.
-Charter logbooks indicated guided harvests of 14,020 sablefish in Southeast Alaska and 5,928 sablefish in Southcentral Alaska in 2019 (Contact Jeff Nichols, Jason Dye).
+Charter logbooks indicated guided harvests of 16,969 sablefish in Southeast Alaska and 797 sablefish in Southcentral Alaska in 2022 (Contact Chris Hinds, Clay McKean).